xingyuliuNLP/snippetsConvertMaster/README.md

 5. The whole file must be end with a hash sign in the last line

-You could also classify your snippets with a title marked by 3 hashes in the first place
+You could also classify your snippets with a title marked by 3 hashes in the first place *Attention*

+If there is a prompt information after dollar sign, the information should be joined together
 ```
 ### object creation
 # create pitch object